kstrauser/glassknife/README.rst

     Watching [[Ted Lasso]]
     * Took the car for an oil change.
     - [ ] Buy coffee filters
+    - Water the plant

     # unprocessed

-Running ``process-notes Everything`` will do a few things:
+Running ``process-notes Everything`` with the sample configuration given above will do a few things:

-* Lines starting with ``- [ ]`` will turn into OmniFocus actions and be removed from the daily note.
+* Lines starting with ":literal:`- [ ] \ `" will turn into OmniFocus actions and be removed from the daily note.
+* Lines starting with ":literal:`- \ `" will become actions in the Reminders.app Inbox.
-* Lines starting with ``*`` will be collected together and turned into a Day One journal entry, and removed from the daily note.
+* Lines starting with ":literal:`* \ `" will be collected together and turned into a Day One journal entry, and removed from the daily note.
 * Since the ``# Work`` section is now empty, it will be removed from the daily note.
 * The ``#unprocessed`` tag will be removed from the daily note.